tracon/django-nexmo/README.md

 ## Handling callbacks

-Nexmo can call one of your urls to send further details about a text message processing.
+Nexmo can call one of your urls to send further details about a text message processing or deliver inbound message.

-`django-nexmo` provides a very basic callback handler that does nothing but logging Nexmo calls.
+`django-nexmo` provides support for both of the cases.

 In your main `urls.py` file: